 - Taste Mild

-Commonly consumed in its raw state, celery has numerous medicinal benefits in both its food and medicinal states.
-Learn the different ways each medicinal remedy can be beneficial.
+Commonly consumed in its raw state, celery has numerous medicinal benefits in both its food and medicinal forms.
+Learn the different ways celery could benefit your health:

 Raw.
 One of the most popular methods of consumption, raw celery stalks work as a diuretic, promoting urination and eliminating water retention.

 Cooked.
 When cooked, celery retains many of its health benefits that have made it so well-regarded.
 In this form, celery can relieve joint pain due to its anti-inflammatory properties.

 Dried seeds.
 In one of its most ancient medicinal forms, celery seeds have numerous properties.
 One of celery's main modes of action is as a diuretic, which helps stimulate urination and relieve water retention in the body.

 Infusion.
 When brewed into a hot tea, a celery infusion can relieve muscle cramps by lowering the inflammation of the pelvic muscles.